Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 The Matching Process: Placing a Child in Your Home

-The approval process for becoming a foster parent leads to the start of the matching procedures for foster child placement.
+The approval process for becoming a foster parent initiates the matching procedures for foster child placement.
 Caseworkers evaluate your abilities and house arrangements before searching for children suitable for your household.
-In the matching process, the caseworkers evaluate the child's age and gender profile, in addition to sibling information and their unique requirements.
+During the matching process, caseworkers assess the child's age and gender profile, as well as sibling information and their unique needs.

 How Placement Decisions Are Made

 If there is a need to provide a child with foster care services, the relevant social workers will make decisions on where the child is placed.
 They consider the child's age, background, and individual needs to provide an appropriate level of care for the child.
 Then, they can review all the foster families given to them and decide which family would be best for them.
-If other children are in the family, they attempt to place them all together in the same home.
-They try to ensure the two are always in touch if they cannot do that.
+If there are other children in the family, they attempt to place them all together in the same home.
+They try to ensure the two are always in touch, if not.

-Potential foster parents' preferences and abilities are also important.
-For instance, some parents prefer caregivers who are comfortable handling toddlers, while others are hired with training in handling teenagers or children with health issues.
-The idea is to find families for children that will provide the children with comfort, acceptance, and love.
+Potential foster parents' preferences and abilities are also necessary.
+For instance, some parents prefer caregivers who are comfortable handling toddlers, while others hire caregivers with training in handling teenagers or children with special health needs.
+The idea is to find families for children who will provide them with comfort, acceptance, and love.

 It is not arbitrary; it is purposeful and in the best interest of the child.
 That is why even emergency placements are made carefully, as the home should be able to provide for the child's basic needs in the first month after placement.